dry-python/returns/docs/pages/railway.rst

 We also support two special methods to work with "failed" values:

-- :func:`returns.interfaces.rescuable.RescuableN.rescue`
-  is the opposite of :func:`returns.interfaces.bindable.BindableN.bind` method that works only when container is in failed state
 - :func:`returns.interfaces.altable.AltableN.alt`
   transforms error to another error that works only when container is in failed state, is the opposite of :func:`returns.interfaces.mappable.MappableN.map` method
+- :func:`returns.interfaces.lashable.LashableN.lash`
+  is the opposite of :func:`returns.interfaces.bindable.BindableN.bind` method that works only when container is in failed state

+Let's start from the first one:
 ``alt`` method allows to change your error type.

 .. mermaid::